Battling hormonal breakouts throughout your menstrual cycle

 - Quit smoking

-You might also want to stay away from sugar, dairy, refined grains and fast food — these four are high on the list of foods that irritate the skin 12 and tend to cause more frequent breakouts (OF COURSE these are also the foods we crave the most before our periods – so, no judgment if that slice of pepperoni looks too good to resist).
+Try to stay away from sugar, dairy, refined grains and fast food—these four are high on the list of foods that irritate the skin 12 and tend to cause more frequent breakouts.
+OF COURSE these are also the foods we crave the most before our periods—so, no judgment if that slice of pepperoni looks too good to resist.

 Another way to give your skin a boost?
 Get in a workout or two whenever you sense that acne is about to strike.

-Working out is great for your skin because it reduces stress and promotes better sleep, which your skin needs to restore itself.
-Cortisol, the hormone produced when you’re stressed out, can cause hormones to fluctuate and breakouts to persist.13 Physical activity significantly decreases cortisol levels in the body – so you’ll sleep better, feel better, and look better.
+Working out is a great treatment option because it reduces stress and promotes better sleep, which your skin needs to restore itself.
+Cortisol, the hormone produced when you’re stressed out, can cause hormones to fluctuate and breakouts to persist.13 Physical activity significantly decreases cortisol levels in the body—so you’ll sleep better, feel better, and look better.
 It’s basically a win-win.

 Period acne takeaways

-And, thankfully, there are plenty of treatments to experiment with if period acne just won’t subside.
+And, thankfully, there are plenty of options to treat hormonal acne.
 Start with OTC remedies and lifestyle changes – if those don’t make a difference, you may want to reach out to a dermatologist for some professional advice.
 Either way, the next time those pesky breakouts come knocking, treat it as a signal to slow down, pamper yourself a little bit more, and practice self-love for your body in all its premenstrual glory.